-• Total long-term liabilities \$4,487,221 or 15%, primarily due to the 2019 Certificate of Participation and the selling of the Series C of the bond.
+• Total long-term liabilities \$804,644 or 2.28%, primarily due to the increase in the net pension liability.

 The notes to the financial statements are an integral part of the financial presentation and contain more detailed information as to interest, principal, retirement amounts, and future debt retirement dates.